Exclusive: We take our first close look at Porsche’s stunning new shooting brake

 Fast, stylish and functional

 There’s even a powered tailgate to help load things in and out of the rear easier, making this one of the most practical Porsches yet.
-However, don’t for a second dismiss the Panamera Sport Turismo as a soccer mom’s top choice, especially in Panamera Turbo Sport Turismo form features
+However, don’t for a second dismiss the Panamera Sport Turismo as a soccer mom’s top choice, especially in Panamera Turbo Sport Turismo form as featured.

 In typical Porsche fashion, the Panamera Sport Turismo promises to be both fast and capable as how most Porsches are.
-In this Turbo variant’s case, that promise is delivered through the powerful heart and bevy of performance electronics primed on board.
+In this Turbo variant’s case, that promise is delivered by a powerful heart plus bevy of intelligent performance electronics primed on board.

 Leading the bill here is a 4.0-litre bi-turbo V8 heart that makes 550hp and a gravity-defying 770Nm of torque.
 All that’s managed by Porsche’s signature 8-speed PDK dual-clutch box to all four wheels, granting a speedy 0–100kph sprint time of 3.6 seconds – quicker than a 911 GT3! – before hitting its 304kph top speed.